chocolatey/docs/input/en-us/licensed-extension/intune/prerequisites.md

 The Intune commands need to know what your Intune tenant is, and here are two options:

 1. Specify the tenant each time you push a package using the `--source` switch;
 2. Store the tenant information in the Chocolatey configuration using the command `choco config set --name=intuneTenantGUID --value=<INTUNE TENANT GUID>`.
+The GUID is available on the [Azure AD Application page](https://aad.portal.azure.com/).

 ### Chocolatey Packages